2D vs 3D Animation - Pros, Cons, and The Best Choice!

 Unlike 2D animation, which relies on flat drawings, 3D animation builds models that can be rotated, moved, and viewed from any angle.

-Animators can create complex movements and realistic environments using rigging, motion capture, and keyframing to define movements, allowing for lifelike animation.
+Animators can create complex movements and realistic environments using rigging, motion capture, and keyframing, allowing for lifelike animation.

 Where is 3D animation used?